ibm-cloud-docs/assistant/dialog-runtime.md

 ![Service prompts the user to choose from a list of dialog options, including Capture date information.](images/disambig-tryitout-date.png)

-The following video provides an overview of disambiguation.
+The following video explains the benefits of using disambiguation.
+A few things have changed since the video was created:

+- You enable dismabiguation from the *Options* page instead of a **Settings** link from the Dialog page.
+- You can also set a maximum number of options to display in the disambiguation list.

 <iframe class="embed-responsive-item" id="youtubeplayer0" title="Disambiguation overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/VVyklAXlmbA?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>